 The first rehearsal of the choir took place in Studio 7, New Broadcasting House, Manchester on Monday 15 April 1985.
-Joyce Lindley Parker, who was at that time, Chair and Administrator of the BBC Philharmonic Club (as it was then called), decided it might be a good idea to form a choir.
-With the help of Muriel Clark, who is still a member of the choir today, a group of singers was formed.
-Their conductor, Keiron McNiff, was a vocal graduate from the Northern School of Music.
+Joyce Lindley Parker, who was at that time, Chair and Administrator of the BBC Philharmonic Club (as it was then called), had decided it might be a good idea to form a choir.
+So, she and Muriel Clark formed a group of singers.
+The conductor, Keiron McNiff, was a vocal graduate from the Northern School of Music.

 In later years, when the choir rehearsed at a different venue, its link with the BBC ended and by then it had become The Philharmonic Choir of Manchester.
-In 2000, John Bethell relinquished his position.
-Douglas Butters was appointed Music Director, a post he held until March 2005,when he returned to his native Scotland.
-In April 2005, Ian Chesworth took up the position and was Music Director until June 2013.
+In 2000, John Bethell resigned and the choir appointed Douglas Butters in his place.
+When he returned to his native Scotland in 2005, Ian Chesworth took up the position until June 2013.

-Aiden Bradley is our current Music Director and our accompanist is Andrew Condliffe-Jones.
+Aiden Bradley is our current Music Director and our accompanist is Richard Brocklehurst.
 Students and graduates from the Royal Northern College of Music regularly perform with us at our concerts.

-Previous minutes of our AGMs are available here
+Minutes of our previous annual general meetings are available here